espocrm/documentation/docs/administration/log.md

 A loader class can be used for instantiating a handler class.
 This allows to initialize constructor parameters for a handler.
 It's possible to pass dependencies to a loader class.

+Note: By specifying `handlerList` in the config, the default handler stops from being used.